stevenaeola/stevenaeola.github.io/node-red-contrib-music/making-music.md

 First of all delete the debug node by selecting it and hitting the delete/backspace key.
 To select it just click on it, and you will see it outlined in orange.
 To select many nodes, either to delete them or move them around, drag a box around them with the mouse.

 Next add a `synth` node, which is in the _music_ section of the palette.
-By default this makes a piano sound, which will suit us fine.
+By default this makes a bass drum (kick drum) sound, which will suit us fine.
 Next we need to get the synth instructions sent across to SuperCollider.
 To do this you are going to import some things from the library, where the relevant parts are already put together for you.
 At the top-right corner of the node red screen are the three lines of a "hamburger" menu.

 ![node-red hamburger menu](node-red-menu.png)

 Click on here and select Import > Library > Music > supercolliderOSC.
 Three pre-joined nodes appear which you can place anywhere, including an OSC node and a UDP node.

-OSC stands for _Open Sound Control_ and it is a protocol designed for packaging music information, and the SuperCollider server expects messages in this format.
+OSC stands for _Open Sound Control_: it is a protocol designed for packaging music information, and the SuperCollider server expects messages in this format.
 It is connected to a `udp` node (short for User Datagram Protocol) which sends information between different